 Companies that have operations in secluded areas frequently need a way to monitor and automate their equipment and assets without being physically present.
 New surveillance systems make this possible.
 The reality is that in any large organization operation, equipment errors, process failures, and maintenance issues are abundant, leading to expensive repairs and dangerous conditions.

 Regardless of the electrical infrastructure, companies like Twenty20 Solutions can provide systems, technologies, and services that automate operations for harsh, isolated, and off-grid locations.
 This can help reduce the likelihood of equipment failures that expose the organization to crime.

-AI Technology solutions analyze more video data and can call attention to security breaches and threats without the need to sift through hours or days of video feeds.
+AI-enabled technology solutions analyze video data 24/7 and can call attention to security breaches and threats without the need to sift through hours or days of video feeds.
 Through machine learning algorithms that can be trained and customized to a unique environment, these security systems are able to detect actions or incidents that do not follow a usual pattern.
 AI can enhance efficiency that reduces business loss and improve efficiency as it reduces false alarms.